Ethernet Backhaul is a feature that makes it possible to wire the Deco units together to optimize the bandwidth and network stability.

 3. Please ensure there are no other DHCP servers behind the main Deco.
 Otherwise, it will cause other Deco units getting an invalid IP address which doesn't have internet access.

 4. If you have switches on the network and find Ethernet Backhaul not working, please check the management IP address of your switches.
 It seems that some switches adopt the same management IP as the LAN IP address of Deco, which may cause some conflicts on the network.
 In this case, it's recommended to change the management IP address of switches to another one.

 Q1: Can I connect all the Deco units directly to my home modem/router?

-In Router mode
+In Router mode:

 Only the main Deco could be connected to your home modem/router.
-Other slave Deco units should be connected behind the main one, just as the Star Network shows.
+Other satellite Deco units should be connected behind the main one, just as the “Star Network” shows.
 If not, they may be in a network loop and cause unexpected dropout issues.

-In Access Point mode
+In Access Point mode: